 Also worth mentioning is the Green Book proposal to increase the top marginal tax rate from 37% to 39.6% for married individuals filing a joint return with taxable income over $450,000 ($400,000 for unmarried individuals).

 This year’s Green Book proposals do not currently appear to have sufficient support.
 However, discussions in Washington D.C. are ongoing.
 Given that dynamic, it is worth keeping an eye on this year’s Green Book proposals in case they suddenly find support.
 Regardless, due to sunsetting, even if no Congressional action occurs, the estate tax regime will change at the end of 2025.
 Estate tax exemption amounts will decrease to $5 million, as adjusted by inflation.
 Outright gifts will not be subject to “claw- back” of assets gifted prior to the sunset of the current estate tax exemption amount at the end of 2025.
 That means if a client gifts $12,060,000 now but the estate tax exemption amount is reduced to $5,000,000 in 2026, the entire $12,060,000 will still be free of any estate tax.
 That is a valuable planning opportunity that should be utilized by wealthy clients.
 Having said that, the IRS recently issued proposed regulations providing that “claw-back” will apply to certain types of gifts made prior to the sunset of the current estate tax exemption amount at the end of 2025.
 Although valuable estate planning opportunities exist, they should only be done after consultation with a qualified estate planning professional.

-If you would like to consult with a Cerity Partners Estate Planning Advisor, please click here.
+Contact us today to consult with a Cerity Partners Estate Planning Advisor.

 Paul oversees Centralized Estate Services for Cerity Partners and is a Partner based out of Denver, Colorado.
 He works with Cerity Partners’ advisors to review...